GoogleCloudPlatform/knative-build-tutorials/spring-boot/README.md

 This configuration does two things:

  + It creates a Persistent Volume to be shared by builds
- + It mounts this volume in `/root/.m2` during a build so that files written there will be available next time we run a build.
+ + It mounts this volume in `/root/.m2` during a build so that files written there will be available to next build.

 **Continue to next step, to give it a try...**